-USCENTCOM conducts Military Information Support Operations (MISO) to support Department of Defense communications specifically targeted to decrease support for violent extremist organizations, reduce terrorist recruitment and activities, increase force protection to U.S. and Coalition military forces, and increase cooperation and interoperability with our regional and Coalition partners.
-These activities support USCENTCOM's assigned military missions and are coordinated with U.S. government agencies and are implemented in accordance with U.S. Code and Department of Defense policies.
-MISO activities in Iraq and Syria focus on delegitimizing and dispelling ISIS falsehoods, countering extremist narratives, and providing proactive factual information aimed at avoiding and reducing civilian casualties.
-Outside Iraq and Syria, the focus of MISO activities is to counter, deter, and degrade disinformation campaigns aimed at endangering U.S. and Coalition military forces and activities.
+USCENTCOM will conduct Military Information Support Operations (MISO) to support Department of Defense (DOD) strategic communications to maintain freedom of movement; access and flow of global commerce; deter state-sponsored conventional attacks and mitigate malign influence; counter Weapons of Mass Destruction; promote regionally stability and improve Partner Nation capabilities and cooperation; and disrupt regional and trans-regional terrorist organizations.
+These MISO activities support USCENTCOM's assigned military missions and are coordinated with U.S. government agencies and implemented in accordance with U.S. Code and DOD policies.
+MISO activities in Iraq, Afghanistan, and Syria focus on delegitimizing and dispelling ISIS falsehoods; countering extremist narratives; deterring and degrading malign foreign influence; providing factual information aimed at avoiding and reducing civilian casualties; degrading and reducing terrorist acts and recruitment of adversaries such as ISIS, Taliban and Al Qaeda.